St. Catherine's Church, Frankfurt: Middle Ages and Reformation

 In 1343, Wicker Frosch, cantor of Frankfurt Cathedral, received land in front of the Bockenheimer Tor of the Staufenmauer to build a hospice centre for the sick and poor.
 Two years later Frosch secured a foundation that guaranteed the financing of the hospital, and expanded it in 1354 with a patrician convent dedicated to Saints Catherine and Barbara, organized on the Rule of the Teutonic Knights for Women.

 Frankfurt adopted the Reformation in 1533 and unilaterally appropriated all religious buildings within its old city centre.
-Both of the Medieval convents were dissolved and were given the Reformed French community in Frankfurt on 8 March 1554, officially founding that community in the city.
-Saint Catherine's Church however had a history in the Reformation before the 1550s, as it had been a pulpit for Hartmann Ibach in 1522, whose preaching there sparked controversy in Frankfurt, for Dietrich Sartorius and finally for Johannes Cellarius of Wittenberg.
+In 1526 the medieval convents were secularized, but the White Ladies Convent (Weißfrauenklosters) continued to operate as a shelter for windows, orphans and other dependents.
+On 8 March 1554 the convents were given to the Reformed French community in Frankfurt, officially founding that community in the city.
+Saint Catherine's Church had had protestant preachers beginning in 1522, as it was a pulpit for Hartmann Ibach in 1522, whose preaching there sparked controversy in Frankfurt, for Dietrich Sartorius and finally for Johannes Cellarius of Wittenberg.